TheReal69/4096/README.md

 # 井口 2048
-井口 2048 (Iguchi 2048) is a clone of [Gabriele Cirulli's 2048](http://gabrielecirulli.github.io/2048/), using animated gifs of Iguchi Yuka and other voice actresses for tiles.
+井口 4096 (Iguchi 4096) is a clone of [Gabriele Cirulli's 2048](http://gabrielecirulli.github.io/2048/), using animated gifs of Iguchi Yuka and other voice actresses for tiles.

 ### Contributions

- - Thanks to [Gabriele Cirulli](https://github.com/gabrielecirulli) and the many contributors of [2048](http://gabrielecirulli.github.io/2048/) which this is based on.
+ - TheReal69 increased goal

 ### Screenshot